VR-Rathod/Code-Note/pages/Java Script.md

 		- Complexities in large-scale application development.
 -
 - # Notes
-  collapsed:: true
 	- You can Direcly create page by write {filename}.js
 	- console.log("msg") - Print that msg
-	- console.warn('hello %s', 'QuickRef.ME') - The `%s` is a placeholder for a string, allowing you to format the message with additional variables.
+	- console.warn('hello %s', 'Cheekbone') - The `%s` is a placeholder for a string, allowing you to format the message with additional variables.
 	- console.error(new Error('Oops!')) - console.error(new Error('Oops!'));
 	-
 	- ## variables Types